Licensing and approval proceedings - crowdfunding service providers

-The conditions for the operation of crowdfunding service providers are laid down in Regulation (EU) 2020/1503 of the European Parliament and of the Council of 7 October 2020 on European crowdfunding service providers for business, and amending Regulation (EU) 2017/1129 and Directive (EU) 2019/1937 (hereinafter also referred to as the “Crowdfunding Regulation”), some requirements of which are further detailed in regulations supplementing the Crowdfunding Regulation and regulations stipulating technical rules for the implementation of the Crowdfunding Regulation (these regulations are currently being drafted – see below).
+The conditions for the operation of crowdfunding service providers are laid down in Regulation (EU) 2020/1503 of the European Parliament and of the Council of 7 October 2020 on European crowdfunding service providers for business, and amending Regulation (EU) 2017/1129 and Directive (EU) 2019/1937 (hereinafter also referred to as the “Crowdfunding Regulation”), some requirements of which are further detailed in regulations supplementing the Crowdfunding Regulation and implementing regulations laying down implementing technical standards for the application of the Crowdfunding Regulation.
 Authorisation proceedings are also governed by national legislation, most notably Act No. 500/2004 Coll., the Administrative Procedure Code, as amended, Act No. 256/2004 Coll., on Capital Market Undertakings, as amended, and Act No. 634/2004 Coll., on Administrative Fees, as amended.

 Selected European Union legislation